Position

 How long does it take to become a Physician?

-Aspiring physicians typically spend around four years in medical school.
-This follows four years of undergraduate study.
-After medical school, they complete a residency program, which can last from three to seven years.
-This training ensures they gain the necessary skills and knowledge for their specialty.
+Aspiring physicians typically spend four years in college.
+They then attend medical school for another four years.
+After that, they complete a residency program, which can last from three to seven years.
+This journey demands dedication and hard work, but it leads to a rewarding career in healthcare.

 Physician Job Description Sample